GreenJ84/GreenJ84/README.md

  </summary>

  - Project documentation is in the works
- - There are more projects on my gitHub that will slowly be added here
+ - More projects on my GitHub will slowly be added here
  - Site with the '🖥️' link have a deployment that the link leads to

   <h3 align="center">